mooseyscountrygarden.com » Garden Tour » Island Garden Border « Island Bed Tulips | The Island Bed »

 I have to remember to prune back encroaching branches of the nearby Viburnum and the Prunus trees.
 My carefully nurtured specimen tree requires light, and space!

-Bulky Green Flax
+Bulky Green Phormium

-Other plantings like the green weeping flax have bulked out, but the specimen Dogwood tree remains quite small and compact.
+Other plantings like the green weeping flax (Phormium) have bulked out, but the specimen Dogwood tree remains quite small and compact.
 It is a beautiful tree, though, and well worth waiting for.

 The variegations are very subtle.